babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 represented as a double-byte character (full-width) are treated differently, the collation is called *width-sensitive (WS)*.
-WS collations with the same name as SQL Server won't be provided by Babelfish in the first release.
+WS collations with the same name as SQL Server won't be provided by Babelfish in the current release.

 #### Variation-Selector Sensitivity